syofyanzuhad/web_laravel_uptime_monitor/README.md

     - Go to Customer Site menu
     - Select one of the customer site and click Edit link
     - Set the Notify User Interval field, between 0 to 60.
-    - Set the Notify User Interval field to 0 if you don't want to get notified.
+    - Set the Notify User Interval field to 0 if you don't want to get notified.'

 ### Tips
 Set QUEUE_CONNECTION variable on your .env to database and use supervisor to optime monitoring check, using this approach you can achieve near to async check proccess